CNN Underscored's Days of Deals are here — shop exclusive savings on 35 of our favorite products | CNN Underscored

 Helix Sleep

-Offer: Get an additional 15% off your mattress purchase, plus two free dream pillows with your order.
+Offer: Get an additional 15% off your mattress purchase, plus two free dream pillows with your order, with code CNN15.

 Why we love it: Helix Sleep is one of our favorite mattress-in-a-box brands because it offers a varied selection of hybrid mattresses at different price points, with different thicknesses and feels to match all preferences.
 All you have to do is take a short quiz, and Helix will recommend a mattress that works with what you will find most comfortable.